Friends' Central Middle School

 Middle School children become bold thinkers because they are encouraged to try new ideas and take intellectual risks.
 We champion trial and error, discovery, and intellectual courage in all areas of our Middle School curriculum.
 By doing so, we give students the self-confidence and academic skills that ensure success.

-Our Middle School program is rich with academic, artistic, and athletic opportunities, as well as weekly clubs, community service, Meeting for Worship, mini-courses, instrumental and vocal groups, a fantastic drama program, and more.
+Our Middle School program is rich with academic, artistic, and athletic opportunities, as well as weekly clubs, community service, Meeting for Worship, mini-courses, instrumental and vocal groups, a fantastic drama program, a student-run newspaper, and more.
 Students are encouraged to both discover new interests and pursue their personal passions.

 “Our focus on relationships builds an incredible safety net for children at a particularly vulnerable time of their lives.
 The trust and assurance of relationships allows children to take risks and challenge themselves to higher levels of social and academic excellence.
 I don’t know what greater gift we can give kids.”